gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 it.
 Wonderful girl, she let me have it.

 She shrugged off her friends' comments.  ("Seeeehdie, don't you see?
 It was a trick!
-That man just wanted you to buy his horse some food!")
+That man just wanted a chance to pick your purse!")
 As they swallowed the last of their sweets and brushed the crumbs from their fingertips I eyed my statue once again.
 Something by Oro's feet caught my eye.
 Curious, I ambled closer for a look.